 “I will drive you to your car.”

 They hike along the lake, backtracking to the road where Steeples left his rented SUV.
 Water laps at the shore and their shoes crunch against the pebbles.
 Icy wind whistles in Lisa’s ears and makes them ache.
 At least her hearing has come back.
-She wonders if Lu heard her telepathic call for help and asked Talion to send this daemon, or if he was watching from the start.
-The daemon knew where and how Steeples grabbed her.
-“Why was that daemon after me?”
+She wonders if Lu received her telepathic call for help and asked Talion to send this daemon, or if Talion was watching from the start.
+“Why was the daemon inside Steeples after me?”

 “The reasons do not concern you.”
-Her rescuer’s harsh speech is strange coming from the rural Midwestern woman cradling a shotgun, a nice lady who probably goes to church on Sunday and spoils her grandchildren with cookies.
+Her rescuer’s harsh speech sounds strange coming from the rural Midwestern woman cradling a shotgun.
+She looks like a nice lady who probably goes to church on Sunday and spoils her grandchildren with cookies.

 “What’s gonna happen to the woman you’re possessing?
 Will she remember any of this?”

 The daemon fixes its empty eyes on Lisa.
 “You are a parasite.
-Except for the seer’s pleas on your behalf, you would have been destroyed.”
+Were it not for the seer’s pleas on your behalf, you would have been destroyed.”

 Lisa feels herself contract like a turtle withdrawing into its shell.
 Only she has no shell.
 She’s at the mercy of this monster.
-She wipes her nose with her sleeve and trembles in the icy wind as they trudge along the lakeshore.
+She wipes her nose with her sleeve and trembles as they trudge along the lakeshore.

 The daemon opens the door of a battered blue Toyota pickup parked beside the Ford Edge.

 “Get in the truck.”
-The daemon batters the SUV’s window with the shotgun stock until it punches through the safety glass.
+The daemon batters the Edge’s window with the shotgun stock until it punches through the safety glass.
 It reaches through the hole to unlock the door and then retrieves Lisa’s purse and the bag holding her drugstore purchases.